Giving teachers back their time

 Google Classroom, Canvas, Schoology, Trello, Asana, Miro

-Helps organize tasks but can't tell teachers who needs help right now
+Can't surface who needs help right now

-Portfolio Management
+Portfolio

 Seesaw, Peergrade, Bulb

-Captures student work retrospectively but lacks real-time tracking
+Captures work retrospectively, no real-time tracking

 Teachers shouldn't have to chase data.